Bayesian Modeling and Estimation of Linear Time-Varying Systems using Neural Networks and Gaussian Processes: Example Applications

 \subsection{Impulse Response Regression from a Single Observation}

 As a foundational example, we demonstrate how the Bayesian machinery can robustly solve the classic problem of system identification from a single, noisy observation pair.
-While the theoretical sections analyzed systems that are inherently stochastic (LTV) or LTI-in-expectation, this experiment addresses a common precursor: how to infer the properties of a deterministic LTI system when they are unknown and masked by noise.
+While the theoretical sections analyzed a latent stochastic impulse-response model, this experiment addresses a common precursor: how to infer the properties of a deterministic LTI system when they are unknown and masked by additive observation noise.
+This experiment is intentionally included as a misspecification test: the data are generated under the more conventional additive-noise model rather than under a stochastic impulse-response model, in order to show that the same Bayesian framework remains useful and robust even when its latent noise interpretation is not the literal data-generating mechanism.

-The goal is to move beyond a single point estimate of the impulse response and instead recover a full posterior distribution, $p(h \mid f, g)$.
-This distribution, with its mean and variance, directly corresponds to the $\mu$ and $\Sigma$ of the LTIE model, providing a principled way to quantify uncertainty.
-From this posterior, we can then derive the uncertainty for any related quantity, such as the denoised signal or the cross-correlation function (CCF).
+The goal is to move beyond a single point estimate of the impulse response and instead recover a variational approximation, $q(h \mid f, y)$, to the posterior law of the impulse response.
+When the underlying system is deterministic and LTI, and inference is performed in a model class that enforces or symmetrically favors time-invariant impulse responses, this approximate posterior may be interpreted as an LTIE law induced by inference: the posterior mean is time-invariant, while the posterior spread captures uncertainty about the unknown filter rather than literal physical channel fluctuations.
+From this approximate posterior, we can then derive the uncertainty for any related quantity, such as the denoised latent signal or the cross-correlation function (CCF).